 There are various factors which contribute to hyperpigmentation and some of them are;

-Hyperpigmentation is not a dangerous skin condition and there are some cosmetic procedures which can actually help with treating it.
-These cosmetic procedures also help in the skin’s rejuvenation too.
+Hyperpigmentation is not a dangerous skin condition and there are some cosmetic procedures which can actually help in treating it.
+These cosmetic procedures also help in skin rejuvenation too.

 Intense Pulse Light Therapy (IPL)